sebkirche/K8101/README.md

 Computation of the checksum:
   * perform Σ( size + command + params bytes, not including start & stop) modulo 256
-  * when the sum is incorrect, the display shows "CHKSM" (Note: if you notice that some of the commands are failing with a CHKSM, it may due to the tty output conversion settings - seen with Linux)
+  * when the sum is incorrect, the display shows `CHKSM` (Note: if you notice that some of the commands are failing with a `CHKSM`, it may due to the tty output conversion settings or communication speed - seen with Linux)

 ### List of commands ###